alanhkarp/SitePassword/README.md

 You refer to an account by assigning it a nickname that should be easy to remember, such as 'amazon' for amazon.com, but it doesn't have to be that simple.
 For example, you might want to append the year if you must change your password annually.

 Your settings are associated with the account nickname.
 If you change one of the settings, that change will apply for all domain names associated with that account.
-If you change a nickname, all domain names associatd with the old nickname will be associated with the new one.
+If you change a nickname, all domain names associated with the old nickname will be associated with the new one.

-You [change an account password](#changing-a-site-password) by changing the nickname.
+You [change an account password](#changing-an-account-password) by changing the nickname.
 All your settings will then be associated with the new nickname.

 ### Your User Name